chiefenne/PyAero/docs/load.rst

 Load via the *Toolbar*
 ----------------------

-Another fast way to open the file dialog is to click on the :menuselection:`Open` icon (see image below) in the toolbar.
+Another way to open the file dialog is to click on the :menuselection:`Open` icon in the toolbar.
 The toolbar consists of a row of icons just below the menu bar.
-The toolbar can be customized by editing the file :file:`$PYAEROPATH/data/PToolBar.xml`.
+The toolbar and its icons can be customized by editing the file :file:`$PYAEROPATH/data/PToolBar.xml`.

 .. _figure_toolbar_open:
 .. figure::  images/toolbar_open.png